What is Vitamin ZZZ?

 Deadline is June 31, 2018—publication takes place in July

-UPDATE FEB 1, 2018: This issue, themed MIDSUMMER NIGHTS, explores the landscapes of dreams, nightmares, sleep hygiene, sleep and hot weather, sleep while traveling, and “odes” to sleep.
-SHC only has room for a couple more prose pieces.
+UPDATE MAY 23, 2018: This issue, themed MIDSUMMER NIGHTS, explores the landscapes of dreams, nightmares, sleep hygiene, sleep and hot weather, sleep while traveling, and “odes” to sleep.
+SHC still has room for a couple more prose pieces.

 Autumn 2018 edition